Sunset at Prambanan Temple: All You Need to Know

 Prambanan Temple Complex from the side

-HOWEVER, this ticket DOES NOT allow you to climb Borobudur.
+However, this ticket DOES NOT allow you to climb Borobudur, which requires a special ticket.
+Read more about climbing Borobudur.

 What time is the sunset at Prambanan Temple?

 Depending on the time of year, the sunset there is between 17:27 and 18:05.
-You can check the exact time here.
+Check the exact time.

 I know what you’re thinking: How come you can watch the sunset at the temple if it closes at 17:30?